 Where can I see the results?

-While the research work is ongoing, the first years progress report "Coles Creek Watershed Flow and Fisheries Monitoring" is now available for download.
+While the research work was ongoing, a progress report "Coles Creek Watershed Flow and Fisheries Monitoring" was produced and is available for download.